hkwu/ghastly/docs/guide.md

   };
 }
 ```

-One thing to be aware of is that the value returned from the command handler is not passed directly to any waiting layer.
-Instead, layers receive an object with a `response` property which contains the response value.
-This is essentially the reverse of the original context flow: the object is propagated from the innermost layer to the outermost layer.
-Consequently, any intercepting layer has the ability to interact with the response context as they see fit; the dispatcher only cares about the `response` property (in addition to some private properties injected by Ghastly, though you shouldn't be touching these in any case), so any additional properties will only be seen by the layers in the middleware chain.

 ##### Before and After Middleware
 You can make your layer execute before or after other layers depending on when you delegate to the `next` layer.
 For instance, the following middleware will execute some logic then delegate to the next layer in the chain.